-Mr. Kenneth Lau, aged 44, was appointed as the alternate director to Mr. Tsang On Yip, Patrick, of the Company since 24 May 2019.
-He is a Senior Vice President of Chow Tai Fook Enterprises Limited.
-Mr. Lau has 20 years of experience in corporate finance, real estate and private equity investments.
+Mr. Kenneth Lau, aged 45, was appointed as the alternate director to Mr. Tsang On Yip, Patrick, of the Company since 24 May 2019.
+He is a Managing Principal of Chow Tai Fook Enterprises Limited.
+Mr. Lau has over 20 years of experience in corporate finance, real estate and private equity investments.
 He holds a Master of Engineering degree from the University of Oxford in the United Kingdom.